cameljockey/ten-pin-bowling/README.md

 To save the hassles mentioned above, I have already created the runnable jar and added a batch file to run it in the run folder.
 Just simply copy both the ten-pin-bowling-1.0-SNAPSHOT-spring-boot.jar and run.bat file into any single folder and double click on run.bat.
 You will see the Swing UI Pop-up.
-Just simple input the Roll String and then click on Calculate Button to display the output.
+Just simply input the Roll String and then click on Calculate Button to display the output.